Academics Tell You What Your Child Knows. Extracurriculars Reveal Who They Are.

 Some of Aspen's most meaningful extracurriculars began as student initiatives.
 When students see a need or have an idea, they can create something new.
 This entrepreneurial approach to activities teaches leadership in action.

 SILC (Student Inclusion Leadership Club) began the same way.
-Students saw a need.
-They built something.
-Now it's an ongoing club where students show others that differences can be treated with empathy and dignity.
+Students saw a need and built something, and now it's an ongoing club where students show others that differences can be treated with empathy and dignity.

 This is what happens when extracurriculars aren't just activities.
 They're opportunities.